 After William Ellicott's death in 1838, the house was bought by Judge John Snowden Tyson (1797-1864) and his wife Rachel Snowden Tyson (1800-1899).
-Their three remaining children, unmarried sisters, owned the house until the death of the last daughter, Ida Tyson (1840-1930), at 90 years old.
+The nearby court house was built by 1843.
+Their three remaining children, unmarried sisters, owned the house until the death of the last daughter, Ida Tyson (1840-1927/1930), at 90 years old.

-It was bought by Louis T. Clark (1872-1957) and Rebecca "Desiree" Branch Clark (1878-1963) who had eleven children.
-Mrs. Clark and her daughter Mary Dorsey Clark (1910–2006) were among the founders of the Col. Thomas Dorsey Chapter of DAR in Mt.
-Ida, 1956 and also the site of early meetings.
+It was bought in 1927 by Louis T. Clark (1872-1957) and Rebecca "Desiree" Branch Clark (1878-1963) who had eleven children.
+Mrs. Clark and her daughter Mary Dorsey Clark (1910–2006) were among the organizing members of the Col. Thomas Dorsey Chapter of NSDAR, founded in 1956.
+Mt.
+Ida was the site of a few early meetings.
+Some current members of the chapter helped with the American Revolution exhibit as daily greeters and more.

 Exhibit details